-The Carlota mine is located in the western part of the United States in the Miami-Globe mining region, in the state of Arizona at an average elevation of 4,200 feet (1,300 metres) above sea level.
-The surrounding nature is characterized by its mountainous terrain and desert highlife.
+The Carlota Mine is located in the western part of the United States in the Miami-Globe mining region of Arizona.
+The mine is surrounded by mountains and desert landscape.

 The currently mined deposit was identified in the mid-1990s.
 After confirming the resources, several years were spent collecting baseline environmental, social, and geological data to understand the feasibility of the project and study potential impacts on the environment.

 Production commenced in 2008 and the first copper cathode was produced in Q4 of the same year.